yavorfingarov/Reprise/README.md

 Reprise tries to make sure the API will behave the way you would expect.
 For this reason, it performs various self-checks on application startup and throws an `InvalidOperationException` when a problem is encountered.
-The problems covered by those checks include programming errors (e.g., an endpoint has no public static `Handle` method), misconfigurations (e.g., a configuration model could not be bound), code duplications (e.g., a model is validated by multiple validators), and ambiguities (e.g., an HTTP method and route combination is handled by more than one endpoint).
+The problems covered by those checks include:
+* Programming errors (e.g., an endpoint has no public static `Handle` method)
+* Misconfigurations (e.g., a configuration model could not be bound)
+* Code duplications (e.g., a model is validated by multiple validators)
+* Ambiguities (e.g., an HTTP method and route combination is handled by more than one endpoint).

 ## Performance